CALS Graduate Teaching Fellowships

 The Center for Applied Legal Studies (CALS) at Georgetown Law announces that it is now accepting applications for its annual fellowship program in clinical legal education.
 CALS will offer one lawyer a two‑year teaching fellowship (July 2022‑June 2024), providing a unique opportunity to learn how to teach law in a clinical setting.

 At CALS, our two fellows and faculty members work as colleagues, sharing responsibilities for designing and teaching classes, supervising law students in their representation of clients, selecting and grading students, administering the clinic, and all other matters.
 In addition, the fellow will undertake independent legal scholarship, conducting the research and writing to produce a law review article of publishable quality.

 This fellowship is particularly suitable for lawyers with some degree of practice experience who now want to embark upon careers in law teaching.
 Most of our previous fellows are now teaching law or have done so for substantial portions of their careers.

-Since 1995, CALS has specialized in immigration law, specifically in asylum practice, and our docket focuses on presenting asylum claims in immigration court.
+Since 1995, CALS has specialized in immigration law, specifically in asylum practice, and in immigration court and in asylum adjudications by the Department of Homeland Security.
 Applicants with experience in U.S. immigration law will therefore, be given preference.
 The fellow must be a member of a bar at the start of the fellowship period.